r5lzr/august3/README.md

 # Installation

 august3 can be built for both Windows and Unix systems.
-The respective binary executable files are already given, however if you would like to recompile the builds, the instructions are below:
+The respective binary executable files are already given in the Releases section of this repo, however if you would like to recompile the builds, the instructions are below:

 ## Requirements